Personal contract purchase: UK

-In a personal contract hire, the lessee pays VAT on the monthly payment.
+In the United Kingdom, disputes arising from personal contract purchase agreements can be referred to the Finance & Leasing Association (FLA) Arbitration Scheme, which provides an independent mechanism for resolving disagreements between consumers and finance providers.

+For PCP arrangements, Value Added Tax (VAT) is generally applicable on the full vehicle price and is incorporated into the calculation of monthly repayments.
+However, unlike Personal Contract Hire (PCH) agreements, the leasing company in a PCP deal may be able to reclaim part of the VAT, which can result in lower monthly payments.
+This occurs because interest charges are calculated based on the net-of-VAT vehicle cost, reducing the total amount on which interest is applied, and depreciation is also based on the vehicle’s price excluding VAT, leading to further savings over the term of the contract.

+In contrast, under a PCH arrangement, the lessee pays VAT on each monthly payment, as the vehicle remains the property of the leasing company throughout the contract term.
+These differences in VAT treatment and residual value accounting contribute to variations in the overall cost of vehicle ownership between PCP and PCH agreements.

 Ireland

 PCP car sales have come under heavy scrutiny in Ireland since 2014 as customers felt not enough effort was made to ensure they had full knowledge of all details within the PCP agreement.

 The Society of the Irish Motor Industry (SIMI) commissioned a report on PCPs, carried out by Grant Thornton, in an attempt to benchmark PCPs.

 In July 2017, the Competition and Consumer Protection Commission (CCPC) commenced a study into PCP car finance market.
 This followed a study by Motorcheck which revealed Ireland's new vehicle market was heavily dependent on PCP agreements.
 The study found 73,979 new vehicles were sold on finance in Ireland in 2016, a 139% increase from 2014.